 The Group's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU.

-The consolidated financial statements were approved and authorised for issue by the Board of Directors on 7 February 2013.
+They were authorised for issue by the Company's board of directors on 6 February 2014.

 b.
-Basis of measurement
+Restatement of comparative figures